NonMacAliyun/Apple_Document_Translation/Dispatch Queues.md

 | `// Release the group when it is no longer needed.` |
 | `dispatch_release(group);`               |

-## Dispatch Queues and Thread Safety
+## Dispatch Queues and Thread Safety（）

 It might seem odd to talk about thread safety in the context of dispatch queues, but thread safety is still a relevant topic.
 Any time you are implementing concurrency in your application, there are a few things you should know:

 - Dispatch queues themselves are thread safe.
-In other words, you can submit tasks to a dispatch queue from any thread on the system without first taking a lock or synchronizing access to the queue.
+In other words, you can submit tasks to a dispatch queue from any thread on the system without first taking a lock or synchronizing access to the queue.(线程安全不需要加锁、同步)
 - Do not call the `dispatch_sync` function from a task that is executing on the same queue that you pass to your function call.
 Doing so will deadlock the queue.
-If you need to dispatch to the current queue, do so asynchronously using the `dispatch_async` function.
+If you need to dispatch to the current queue, do so asynchronously using the `dispatch_async` function.(不要在某个队列的task中以dispatch_sync的方法向该队列添加task，否则会死锁)
 - Avoid taking locks from the tasks you submit to a dispatch queue.
 Although it is safe to use locks from your tasks, when you acquire the lock, you risk blocking a serial queue entirely if that lock is unavailable.
 Similarly, for concurrent queues, waiting on a lock might prevent other tasks from executing instead.
-If you need to synchronize parts of your code, use a serial dispatch queue instead of a lock.
+If you need to synchronize parts of your code, use a serial dispatch queue instead of a lock.(队列中的task避免使用lock)
 - Although you can obtain information about the underlying thread running a task, it is better to avoid doing so.
-For more information about the compatibility of dispatch queues with threads, see[Compatibility with POSIX Threads](https://developer.apple.com/library/mac/documentation/General/Conceptual/ConcurrencyProgrammingGuide/ThreadMigration/ThreadMigration.html#//apple_ref/doc/uid/TP40008091-CH105-SW18).
+For more information about the compatibility of dispatch queues with threads, see[Compatibility with POSIX Threads](https://developer.apple.com/library/mac/documentation/General/Conceptual/ConcurrencyProgrammingGuide/ThreadMigration/ThreadMigration.html#//apple_ref/doc/uid/TP40008091-CH105-SW18).（尽量避免获取执行当前task的线程）

 For additional tips on how to change your existing threaded code to use dispatch queues, see [Migrating Away from Threads](https://developer.apple.com/library/mac/documentation/General/Conceptual/ConcurrencyProgrammingGuide/ThreadMigration/ThreadMigration.html#//apple_ref/doc/uid/TP40008091-CH105-SW1).